Aicrus/projeto-origem/REGRAS.md

 ### ✅ Ações Obrigatórias
 1. SEMPRE:
    - Siga o Design System
-   - Use os componentes temáticos (ThemedView, ThemedText)
+   - Use as classes de tema do NativeWind/Tailwind
    - Mantenha a responsividade
    - Preserve a tipagem TypeScript
    - Respeite os breakpoints definidos